Johnrobmiller/trigram-full-stack-next-template/README.md

+Run this command to install (replace "dir" with the name you want for your new directory):

+--> npx create-next-app --example https://github.com/Johnrobmiller/trigram-full-stack-next-template dir

 This is the total Trigram stack using Next.js.
 I installed many packages and organized the folders and files a bit.
 There should be a "components" folder for React components, a "util" folder for utilities, and a "states" folder for Recoil states.
 Also, I included examples of each of the packages being used in the project since I thought that might be helpful.

 The following packages were installed and verified to be working correctly.
 NOTE: if you all think of anything else you want added in this, just let me know and I'll push it to the github.